RadicalZephyr/bwdi-scratch/README.md

 same (meaning, blatantly stolen ;), but the implementation details and strategy are wholly different.
 [BWDI][1] started life as a fork of [BWAPI][2] and it shows in a really confusing codebase, that is fairly completely lacking in tests.
 My plan with [BWDIscratch][3] is to start over from bare bones, and implement the basic structure in vertical slices, testing the entire time.
 In addition, since I'm a Linux user by choice, the project will be cross-platform.
 The intention is NOT to be able to run StarCraft and [BWDIscratch][3] under Linux, but solely to enable development of the non-Windows specific portions of the code base under Linux as well as Windows.

-Testing/Code Reuse
+Testing & Code Reuse
 ------------------

 As specific functionality from BWAPI is implemented, the code will be copied over and tested/refactored as needed.

 Cross-Platform